 Course Name: L.S.
-10th Language Arts & Reading Grade Level: 10 Number of Semesters: 2
+10th Language Arts & Reading

 These two courses are designed to improve deficit areas in the student's language arts area.
 Reading comprehension and fluency are emphasized along with a variety of written expressive project and activities.
 Students enrolled in both the language arts and reading sections will receive two credits per semester.